home-assistant/hadashboard/README.md

 If omitted, no units will be shown.

 # Customizing CSS styles
-If you want to customize the styles of your dashboard and widgets, the easiest way is to use the customize.scss file.
+If you want to customize the styles of your dashboard and widgets, the easiest way is to use the files in the _assets/stylesheets/customize_ directory.
+After renaming the example files, you can customize freely here without worrying about your changes getting overwritten if you pull down an update.

+There are example of two files provided in _assets/stylesheets/customize_:
+* **_variables.scss**: Use this to override CSS variables set in the parent-directory's `_variables.scss` file.
+The values in this file are referenced by widgets, so you can use overrides here to globally change colors.
+* **_application.scss**: Put style declarations here to override application-wide and widget-specific styles.

 # Changes and Restarting